Environmental Services Program

 In addition to the duty officers, staff are stationed at six different locations throughout Missouri.
 State On-Scene Coordinators conduct operations out of these locations and are dispatched via the 24-hour Spill Reporting Hotline by a duty officer in Jefferson City.
 Environmental Emergency Response staff includes hazardous material technicians in Jefferson City, St. Louis, Poplar Bluff, Kansas City, Macon and Springfield who respond when an environmental emergency occurs.

-On average, the Environmental Emergency Response section receives more than 1,500 incident calls and responds to nearly 450 hazardous substance emergencies each year.
+On average, the Environmental Emergency Response section receives more than 1,500 incident calls and responds, on average, to more than 300 hazardous substance emergencies each year.
 Many of those calls involve tractor trailer accidents.
 It is not unusual for tractor trailer accidents to include leaking vehicle fuel tanks.
 Whether responders are called to an incident on the highway or in the country, they stand ready to protect the environment of the state of Missouri.

 Environmental Emergency Response Accomplishments, Fiscal Year 2012